evnchw/evnchw.github.io/_pages/about.md

 [Risk.net - Adia wealth fund is building supergroup of quant investing](https://www.risk.net/investing/quant-investing/7929061/adia-wealth-fund-is-building-supergroup-of-quant-investing)

-My primary work at ADIA focuses on mobilizing alternative data for systematic strategies & quantamental investments, from research proof-of-concepts to final production pipelines for systematic strategies.
+My primary work at ADIA focuses on mobilizing alternative data for systematic strategies & semi-systematic investments, from research proof-of-concepts to final production pipelines.

 *Research \& development.* This is a full-stack quant research role, with a specialization in **financial data science**.